forSubmission238/autoCMP/README.md

-# auto-CMP
+# AutoCMP

-we only need provide three input files in a case study:
+We only need provide three input files in a case study:

-1.  prot.m: the protocol file im Murphi, which is under parameterized verification.
+1. `<prot>.m`: the protocol file im Murphi, which is under parameterized verification.

-2. abs_process.csv: the CMP-abstraction information lines for the protocol.
+2. `abs_process.csv`: the CMP-abstraction information lines for the protocol.
 Each line records a Murphi rule and the non-interference lemmas which are used for guard strengthening the rule.

-3. useful_rule: the file includes all definitions of auxiliary invariants (or non-interference lemmas).
+3. `auxiliary.m`: the file includes all definitions of auxiliary invariants (or non-interference lemmas).

 Output files are as follows:

 1. Our tool murphiGen can automatically generate the abstract protocol model and invariants for observation in a file absProt.m

-2. The Tool proofGen can automatically generate a proof script Prot.thy certificating the correctness of the CMP-abstraction.
+2. The tool proofGen can automatically generate a proof script Prot.thy certificating the correctness of the CMP-abstraction.

 # System FrameWork